nixworks/public/news/2013/12/7/README.md

 ##### New York University School of Medicine
 ### [Researchers at the New York University School of Medicine are published in the "Journal of the National Cancer Institute", describing a link between decreased levels of gut microbe diversity and increased colorectal cancer rates.
 A possible cause of the link may be that such people's digestive tracts have lower levels of bacteria that ferment dietary fiber into the anti-inflammatory fatty acid butyrate.
 However, the causative link remains uncertain since there could be other influencing factors, such as genetics, obesity, or the presence of inflammatory types of microbes. ](/news/2013/12/7/researchers-at-the-new-york-university-school-of-medicine-are-published-in-the-journal-of-the-national-cancer-institute-describing-a-link.md)
-_Context: colorectal cancer, anti-inflammatory, fatty acid, Journal of the National Cancer Institute, New York University School of Medicine, dietary fiber, butyrate, gut microbe_
+_Context: New York University School of Medicine, dietary fiber, gut microbe, colorectal cancer, Journal of the National Cancer Institute, butyrate, anti-inflammatory, fatty acid_

 ##### North Korea
 ### [North Korea releases 85-year-old American retiree Merrill Newman after 42 days in captivity.
 The United States once again asks the DPRK to pardon and release Kenneth Bae. ](/news/2013/12/7/north-korea-releases-85-year-old-american-retiree-merrill-newman-after-42-days-in-captivity-the-united-states-once-again-asks-the-dprk-to-p.md)
-_Context: American, Kenneth Bae, Merrill Newman, United States, North Korea_
+_Context: United States, American, Merrill Newman, Kenneth Bae, North Korea_

 ##### World Trade Organization
 ### [The World Trade Organization meeting in Bali, Indonesia, concludes with agreement to simplify trade deals and make it easier for poorer states to sell their goods as part of the Bali Package. ](/news/2013/12/7/the-world-trade-organization-meeting-in-bali-indonesia-concludes-with-agreement-to-simplify-trade-deals-and-make-it-easier-for-poorer-stat.md)